 **This post may contain affiliate links.
 I am NOT a licensed medical professional.
 Always consult with a qualified healthcare professional.
 For my full disclosure policy click here.

+Vaginal tearing.
+This is of the biggest fears moms have about giving birth.
 Although I’ve given birth vaginally twice without any perineal trauma, the thought of tearing during childbirth still makes me squirm in my seat.
-This type of birth injury is actually very common.
 According to the ACOG, between 53 to 79% of vaginal deliveries will include some type of laceration (vaginal trauma).
 Check out what these 9 moms have to say about their their experiences with tearing during childbirth.

 While these numbers may seem alarming, the good news is that most of those lacerations are superficial (first degree), and require little to no stitching at all.